Hyperbolic extensions of free groups

 \subsection{Metric bundles}

 We will make use of the concept of metric graph bundles introduced by Mj and Sardar in \cite{MjSardar}.
 Let $X$ and $B$ be connected graphs equipped their respective path metrics (in which each edge has length $1$), and let $p\colon X\to B$ be a simplicial surjection.
-We say that $X$ is a \define{metric graph bundle over $B$} if there is a function $f\colon \N\to \N$ so that \begin{itemize} \item For each vertex $b\in V(B)$, the fiber $F_b = p\inv(b)$ is a connected subgraph of $X$ and the induced path metric $d_b$ on $F_b$ satisfies $d_b(x,y) \le f(d_X(x,y))$ for all vertices $x,y\in V(F_b)$. \item for any adjacent vertices $b_1,b_2\in V(B)$ and any vertex $x_1\in F_{b_1}$, there is a vertex $x_2\in F_{b_2}$ that is adjacent to $x_1$. \end{itemize}
+Write $V(B)$ for the vertex set of the graph $B$.
+We say that $X$ is a \define{metric graph bundle over $B$} if there is a function $f\colon \N\to \N$ so that \begin{itemize} \item For each vertex $b\in V(B)$, the fiber $F_b = p\inv(b)$ is a connected subgraph of $X$ and the induced path metric $d_b$ on $F_b$ satisfies $d_b(x,y) \le f(d_X(x,y))$ for all vertices $x,y$ of $F_b$. \item For any adjacent vertices $b_1,b_2\in V(B)$ and any vertex $x_1\in F_{b_1}$, there is a vertex $x_2\in F_{b_2}$ that is adjacent to $x_1$. \end{itemize}

 Suppose now that $p\colon X\to B$ is a metric graph bundle.
 By a \define{$k$--qi lift} of a geodesic $\gamma\colon \I\to B$ (where $k\ge 1$) we mean any $k$--quasigeodesic $\tilde{\gamma}\colon \I\to X$ such that $p(\tilde{\gamma}(n)) = \gamma(n)$ for all $n\in \I\cap \Z$.
 We then say that the metric bundle $p\colon X\to B$ satisfies the \define{flaring condition} if for all $k \ge 1$ there exists $\lambda_k > 1$ and $n_k,M_k\in \N$ such that the following holds: For any geodesic $\gamma\colon[-n_k,n_k]\to B$ and any two $k$--qi lifts $\tilde{\gamma}_1$ and $\tilde{\gamma}_2$ satisfying $d_{\gamma(0)}(\tilde{\gamma}_1(0),\tilde{\gamma}_2(0)) \ge M_k$ we have